sagaxyz/node-deploy/README.md

 # Saga Deploy

 This repository contains Ansible playbooks and roles for deploying Saga Pegasus Cluster.
-The cluster can operate as full node (optinally archive) or validator.
+The cluster can operate as full node (optionally archive) or validator.

 ## Prerequisites

-- Kubernetes cluster
+- Dedicated Kubernetes cluster.
+Sharing the cluster with other workloads might be problematic.
 - Kubeconfig file with access to the cluster available locally for the deployer.
 If using RBAC, make sure the Role is allowed to create workloads and Roles.
 - Ansible 2.9+
 - Python 3.6+